malgamves/CommunityWriterPrograms/README.md

   > Technical tutorials with code.
 Not limited to LoginRadius products.

 - [LogRocket](https://blog.logrocket.com/become-a-logrocket-guest-author-7d970eb673f9/) - Up to $350 per piece
   > Technical tutorials with code.
 Write about anything frontend.
+LogRocket has paused their application

 - [Magic](https://magic-fortmatic.typeform.com/to/Wgzsocor) - Up to $300 per piece
   [Link to Magic Website](https://magic.link/)